Twin Flame Davison Chart Indicators

 - Composite chart (use both)

 The Davison relationship chart takes a different approach from the composite.
 Instead of calculating mathematical midpoints, it finds the actual date, time, and place that sits exactly between two births and casts a real chart for that moment.
 The result is a chart that corresponds to an actual sky, a real arrangement of planets that existed at a real point in time.
-Twin flame astrology values the Davison chart because it anchors the relationship in observable astronomical reality rather than abstract geometry.
-If the composite is the relationship's blueprint, the Davison is its birth certificate.
+Twin flame astrology values the Davison chart because it anchors the relationship reading in observable astronomical reality rather than abstract geometry.
+If the composite is the relationship's blueprint, the Davison is often treated as its symbolic birth certificate.

 How the Davison Chart Differs from the Composite